superbderrick/EdgeDetection/README.md

 # EdgeDetector.

-This is a Simple EdgeDetector to use normal raw file.
+This is a Simple EdgeDetector to use normal grey image raw file.

- In order to learn Basic Multimedia image Processing  and to learn c/c++.
+I'm working on this project  , In order to learn Basic Multimedia knowledges  and to learn c/c++.